 USA's top 10 natural wonders

-The third biggest country on earth, the USA packs spectacular biodiversity within its borders.
-Between the Atlantic and Pacific Oceans, you’ll encounter hot desert playas and plateaus, skyscraping mountain ranges topped by glaciers, rolling grasslands where millions of bison once roamed, tropical rain forests, active volcanic zones and polar tundra.
+The USA packs spectacular biodiversity within its borders, boasting some of the most beautiful places in America.
+Within the 50 states, you’ll encounter incredible natural landmarks like hot desert playas and plateaus, skyscraping mountain ranges topped by glaciers, rolling grasslands where millions of bison once roamed, tropical rain forests, active volcanic zones and polar tundra.

 Yosemite National Park